When Bishan Bedi cooked dinner for Pakistani cricketers! | ExBulletin

 Bedi turned 75 on Saturday and his former cricket club teammates, friends and admirers came together to pay him a unique tribute through a kind of festschrift.

-The special book – The Sardar of Spin: A Celebration of Art and Bishan Singh Bedi– has a foreword by Kapil Dev, posts from Sunil Gavaskar, EAS Prasanna and Farookh Engineer, and contributions from Neha Bedi (his daughter), Sachin Tendulkar, BS Chandrasekhar, Venkat Sundaram, Ramchandra Guha, Anil Kumble, Greg Chappell and many more .
+The special book The Sardar of Spin: A Celebration of Art and Bishan Singh Bedi has a foreword by Kapil Dev, posts from Sunil Gavaskar, Erapalli Prasanna Prasanna and Farookh Engineer, and contributions from Neha Bedi (his daughter), Sachin Tendulkar, Bhagwat Chandrasekhar, Venkat Sundaram, Ramchandra Guha, Anil Kumble, Greg Chappell and many more .

-Read more: India beat Australia by 2 wickets in record chase, end of 26 matches undefeated run of hosts

 “It was a bright, sunny and warm afternoon in Burnie in Tasmania, Australia, when the phone rang: Bishan Bedi called.
 After the usual pleasantries, he told me that the visiting Pakistani team would be in Launceston to watch a game against Tasmania. , and he would like to invite them to dinner,” recalls Sundaram, who was also team manager for India in the 1990s.